 The Benotto road time trial bike was a show stopper complete with 3ttt stem and Moser’s 51.151 engraved into the 3 ttt handlebars, celebrating Moser’s world hour record of January 23 1984.
 This bike was first shown when the Gen 2 Campagnolo C – Record groupset was released, an American importer had the Benotto bike built specially to show off the new groupset.
 After the Benotto was shown at Anaheim it was spirited off into the hands of a collector and remains in pristine condition today.

 Greg uses the Bob Jackson as his daily ride, the only British machine on show.
 One of the gold plated bikes was a 1988 ICS Magni from the design and engineering firm out of Zurich, Ital Cicli Systems.
 The ICS has a dark blue veil coat of paint over a gold plated frame, hung with Campagnolo second Gen, gold plated components.
-Greg also had on display ICS gold plated Super Record Campagnolo cranks, inlaid with Swarovski diamonds.
+Greg also had on display ICS gold plated Super Record Campagnolo cranks, inlaid with Swarovski crystals.
 There’s a full post coming up on the ICS bikes including the catalogues.

 Colnago was represented with a mint Arabesque, and gold plated Super Record era frame and more gold components on the Carbon C-35 Campagnolo 35th anniversary version.
 The room was gleaming with gold everywhere, when some collectors mention bicycle components in the same sentence as “jewel like” they’re not far off, especially when talking about the 1980’s and 90’s.